 1. Start By Setting A Budget

-If your monthly living expenses are close to or more than what you’re earning, then you may need to cut back on your spending.
+If your monthly living expenses threaten your financial security by consuming or surpassing your income, it's essential to mitigate possible loss and reassess spending to protect your financial situation.
 For example, consider shopping for groceries once a week instead of twice, cooking at home more often, or reducing the money you spend on entertainment.

 2. Create An Emergency Fund To Protect Against Sudden Financial Emergencies